arield13/musician-list/README.md

 ## Contributions and Support

 Contributions to the project are welcome!
 Feel free to submit issues, feature requests, or pull requests.
-For support or queries, contact [Your Name/Email].
+For support or queries, contact arieldz1325@gmail.com.

 ## License